Ezku/equanimous-tribble/content/3-empirical-study/2-data-collection.md

 ### Durations and segments {#durations-and-segments}

 The 20 dailies recorded altogether consist of a total of 11 hours, 59 minutes and 12 seconds of audio.
-According to the segment analysis the recordings could be trimmed to a total effective duration of 11 hours, 33 minutes and 21 seconds constituting the entirety of what was considered as the daily activities.
+According to the segment analysis, the recordings could be trimmed to a total effective duration of 11 hours, 33 minutes and 21 seconds constituting the entirety of what was considered as the daily activities.
 The average effective duration of a daily was 34 minutes and 40 seconds.

 | Metric      |   | Effective |
 |-------------|---|----------:|